 Utilities aren’t too expensive either.
 In a two-bedroom apartment, for example, you could expect to pay around €118 a month for all utilities.
 This includes heating, electricity, water, and council tax.

 The cost of internet isn’t included in that price, but this will only set you back around €35 a month.

 Of course, rent and property prices are important factors if you’re thinking of living in Granada.
 Luckily, neither is particularly high.
 Rent for an inner-city apartment can be around €520 a month.

 If you are planning to rent, make sure you know the process and how to protect yourself as a tenant – read our Renting A Property In Spain guide.

 There is a greater variation in price when buying a property.
-Even so, a central apartment will cost around €2,400 per square metre, with apartments outside the city centre setting you back around €1,800 per square metre.
+Even so, a central apartment will cost around €2,400 per square meter, with apartments outside the city center setting you back around €1,800 per square meter.